 A Chief Digital Officer has a champion mindset.
 I’m passionate about mixed martial arts.
 I was blessed to represent the U.S.A internationally as a member of the U.S.A National Sports Jujitsu Team.
 I broke everything from fingers to eye sockets, but I also learned a lot about champion mentality.
 My other passion for the past 20 years has been building digital marketing teams, so I won’t pass up the opportunity to illustrate one in terms of the other.
 Here are three keys to having the champion mindset of a Chief Digital Officer:

 1. Be Fast

-2. Be courageous
+2. Be Courageous

 3. Be “all in”